Community Outreach and Engagement

-The Robert H. Lurie Comprehensive Cancer Center has a long-standing history of commitment to community outreach and education.
+The Robert H. Lurie Comprehensive Cancer Center of Northwestern University has a long-standing history of commitment to advocacy, education, outreach and engagement.

 Our initiatives to impact health and well-being in the communities we serve are planned and implemented by our Office of Equity and Minority Health (OEMH).

 Our community partnerships and programs aim to identify and address barriers to cancer health equity and improve outcomes in traditionally underserved neighborhoods.
 Working together with new and existing organizations in our communities, our efforts include:

 - Expanding awareness and improving access to cancer services, treatment and clinical trials

 - Providing up-to-date information and community-based screening programs to reduce cancer risk and increase early detection

 - Identifying the social and economic challenges in underserved neighborhoods to guide our efforts